-Course Credit Contact

-Course Description Hrs.
-Hrs.

-ENG 0990 WRITING SKILLS REVIEW (3) 3 3

-Practice in commonly used genres of writing, letters, memos, essays, and reports, and review of grammar and punctuation for academic and professional writing.
+Course Course Description Credit Hrs.
+Contact Hrs.
+ENG 0990 WRITING SKILLS REVIEW (3) Practice in commonly used genres of writing, letters, memos, essays, and reports, and review of grammar and punctuation for academic and professional writing.
 Emphasis will be on the development of revision and editing skills in a workshop environment.
 The grade for the course will be P (passing) or F (not passing).
 This course does not carry college credit, nor does it count towards the fulfillment of composition credits required for graduation.

-ENG 1000 FRESHMAN SEMINAR: ENGLISH (1) 1 1 Introduction for incoming freshmen and transfer students to collegiate life.
+3 3 ENG 1000 Introduction for incoming freshmen and transfer students to collegiate life.
 Provides a basic understanding of university, college, and departmental policies, a review of the English curriculum and graduation requirements, an introduction to the learning tools and resources available on campus, and tips for effective time and money management, stress reduction, wellness, and meeting course and faculty expectations.
 Survey of career opportunities related to the field.
 For English majors with Freshman standing.
 Prerequisites: English major with Freshman standing.
-ENG 1092 ILLINOIS ENGLISH TEACHER CERTIFICATION REVIEW (1) 1 1 Intensive analyses of contemporary issues in English education.
-Practice for the state certification examination.
-Credit does not count toward graduation requirements.
-Credit cannot be received for both ENG 091 and ENG 0920/092.
-Prerequisite: ENG 4347/347, ENG 4360/360, ENG 3630/363, or consent of the department.
-ENG 1220 WRITING ENGLISH AS A SECOND LANGUAGE /6 (3) 3 6 An alternative to ENG 1230/123, 1240/124, 1270/127 and 1280/128, designed for nonnative speakers of English.
+1 1 ENG 1092 1 1 ENG 1220 WRITING ENGLISH AS A SECOND LANGUAGE /6 (3) An alternative to ENG 1230/123, 1240/124, 1270/127 and 1280/128, designed for non-native speakers of English.
 Practice in sentence patterns, writing skills, grammar and usage.
 To receive a passing grade in this course, the student must successfully complete the appropriate exit examination.
-May be taken more than once for credit as needed by nonnative speakers of English to satisfy composition requirements.
+May be taken more than once for credit as needed by non-native speakers of English to satisfy composition requirements.
 Prerequisite: Consent of the department.
-ENG 1230 WRITERS' WORKSHOP I LECTURE AND LABORATORY /6 (3) 3 6 An intensive study of the basic principles of expository writing for all students (including those students wishing to transfer three to four hours of composition credit) who do not meet the minimum standards for placement into Composition I. Practice in exposition, reasoning skills, paragraph and essay development with focus on sentence construction, usage, punctuation, and mechanics.
+3 6 ENG 1230 WRITERS' WORKSHOP I LECTURE AND LABORATORY /6 (3) An intensive study of the basic principles of expository writing for all students (including those students wishing to transfer three to four hours of composition credit) who do not meet the minimum standards for placement into Composition I. Practice in exposition, reasoning skills, paragraph and essay development with focus on sentence construction, usage, punctuation, and mechanics.
 The writing lab for individualized instruction is mandatory.
 To receive a passing grade in the course, the student must successfully complete an exit examination.
 Successful completion of English 123 satisfies the Composition I requirement.
 Credit not given for both ENG 1230/123 and 1270/127.
+3 6